resthub/resthub.org/backbone-stack.rst

     new MyView({root: '#container', collection: myCollection});

-RESThub provides a default render implementation that will render your template with model or collection in the context if these properties are defined.
+RESThub provides a default render implementation that will render your template with model or collection in context if these properties are defined.

 .. code-block:: javascript